angelo-wf/LakeSnes/README.md

 J currently dumps the 128K WRAM, 64K VRAM, 512B CGRAM, 544B OAM and 64K ARAM to a file called `dump.bin`.

-Save states are not supported yet, but are planned.
+Save states and battery saving are not supported yet, but are planned.

+Minimizing or hiding the window can cause high CPU usage as this can cause v-sync to stop working.

 ## Compatibility